“Dawn of the Dead meets Benefits Street”

 Kylie walked through Sportswear Direct, past displays of tennis racquets, golf clubs and hockey sticks, into the clothing area.
 Britney was there with her Spongebob Squarepants backpack, looking a lot fatter than she had when they first entered the shop together.
 Britney winked when she saw Kylie walking toward her.
 Kylie nodded back and made for a full-length mirror.
 She turned around and craned her neck over her shoulder, trying to see what the new trainers looked like from the rear.

 Kylie shrugged and looked down at the yellow trainers, suddenly afraid of the consequences if she got caught stealing them.
 She remembered the last time she had been caught shoplifting.
-The look on her mother’s face when the police took her home.
-The beating she got after the police left.
-She didn’t want to go through all that again, but at the same time she knew she would never hear the last of it from Britney if she bottled out now.
+That look of fear on her mother’s face at the sight of a police officer on the doorstep.
+That mixture of relief, fury and disappointment when she realised they weren’t there to see her.
+And then the beating Kylie got for bringing police to the house.
+She didn’t want to go through all that again.
+But at the same time she knew she would never hear the last of it from Britney if she bottled out now.

 “Yeah, I guess,” she said with a frown.